-Whilst John Boyega is the star of the movie, we don’t see much of him.
-This is an interesting tactic by Bigelow.
+While John Boyega is the star of the movie, we don’t see much of him; this is an unusual tactic by Bigelow.
 She creates this haunted feeling with such tension and discomfort.
-Boyega’s acting is excellent and he gets better and better.
-Playing a calm security guard, the audience almost feels as though he is bringing a sense of peace to a terrifying situation, we almost want him to do something, but he just can’t and the film highlights how helpless African-Americans feel.
+Boyega’s acting is excellent, and he gets better and better.
+John plays a calm security guard, and it almost feels as though he is bringing a sense of peace to a terrifying situation, we almost want him to do something, but he just can’t, and the film highlights how helpless African-Americans feel.
 To resist its death, to comply its death and Boyega shows that conflict.

 Treated like a second class citizen by the police, Dismukes (Boyega) doesn’t seem to fit in anywhere.
-Other African-Americans refer to him as an “Uncle Tom” which is usually defined as a black person siding with an oppressive system.
+Other African-Americans refer to him as an “Uncle Tom” (this term used to describe a black person siding with an oppressive system.)
 Yet Dismukes continues on whilst getting hassled on both sides.
 His gentle character hovers over the scenes, wanting peace but witnesses chaos.

 The parallels between 1967 and 2017 is shocking!

-Bigelow’s ability to make you feel traumatised is well executed.
+Bigelow’s ability to bring trauma is evident.
 Will Poulter’s character Krauss, dehumanised these young men.
-His character is a racist bigot and he delivers that excellently.
-The toxic feeling lingered throughout the film and you couldn’t get away from it.
+His role is a racist bigot, and he delivers that excellently.
+The toxic feeling lingered throughout the film, and you couldn’t get away from it.

-Anthony Mackie plays Greene a veteran,celebrating his home-coming from the war he too is staying in the motel but is beaten and tortured by the police officers.
-Caught in a room with two white women, he is accused of being a pimp to the “innocent’ white females.
-Creating more fictional tales this idea angers the officers and he becomes seriously targeted.
+Anthony Mackie plays Greene a veteran, celebrating his home-coming from the war he too is staying in the motel but is beaten and tortured by the police officers.
+Caught in a room with two white women, he gets accused of being a pimp to the “innocent’ white females.
+Creating more fictional tales, this idea angers the officers, and he becomes seriously targeted.

 Kathryn Bigelow re-creates one of the most horrific events in American history.

-Algee Smith played Larry Reed and he was exceptional.
-He plays a young man who has the wish to become apart of a group ‘The Dramatics’ but after his friend’s murder he can no longer commit to his dream.
+Algee Smith played Larry Reed, and he was exceptional.
+He plays a young man who has the wish to become apart of a group ‘The Dramatics’, but after his friend’s murder, he can no longer commit to his dream.
 Larry decides to join the local church choir as his fear of performing at the clubs consumes him.
-Larry becomes extremely affected from the events at the motel and Algee does this well.
-His performance at the end of the film gave us a glimpse of hope, whilst stuck in the disgraceful harsh reality.
+Larry becomes hugely affected by the events at the motel and Algee does this well.
+His performance at the end of the film gave us a glimpse of hope, while stuck in the disgraceful harsh reality.

-The Detroit riots was based in 1967 yet the reality of this film is so fitting for where we are today and that leaves you feeling very somber.
+The Detroit riots occurred in 1967, yet the reality of this film is so fitting for where we are today, and that leaves you feeling very sombre.